Harrison Hill is the author of The Oracle’s Daughter, out now from Scribner

 Apr 16: Charlottesville, VA, Commerce Street Books

-May 4: Providence, RI, details to come
+May 4: Providence, RI, Weaver Library

 May 19: Brookline, MA, Brookline Booksmith